Vietnam.vn - Nền tảng quảng bá Việt Nam

 Supernovae occur at the end of the lives of stars, blasting material from the star far away.
 Cosmic dust from the explosion may have entered the solar system and coated Earth with radioactive isotopes.

-Additionally, the supernova explosion could also cause cosmic rays to become more active for a period of time, causing a spike in beryllium-10 produced in the atmosphere.
+Additionally, the supernova explosion could also cause cosmic rays to become more active for a while, causing a spike in beryllium-10 produced in the atmosphere.

 The study was recently published in the scientific journal Nature Communications.